neotoma/about/README.md

 ### Productization Goals

-We are not, however, content on simply drafting specifications and providing source code.
+We are not content on simply drafting specifications and providing source code.
 We fully intend to produce a hosted version of Asheville that provides clear value to non-technical and technical users alike.

 We strive not only towards a long-term vision that embodies the project's general ideals but short-term releases as well.
 These releases will incrementally provide more and more value along the lines of the greater vision while ensuring that we get critical feedback from users and the community.